laurentSavarit/realTimeBackup/README.md

 Node.js module for real time backup of files and directories.
 This is a simple script to backup a directory to a sd card.
 Only works on Linux.

-Minmal version of node.js required: 10.0.0
+Version of node.js required: 10.0.0

 ## Example